-Modal 002R features full multi-timbrality: in 'Patch Mode', (i.e. the mode we have discussed so far) you can load 1 single sound preset and use all the 8 or 12 voices available for it; eg on a 12 voice Modal 002R in 'Performance Mode' you can load up to 12 sound presets (called 'parts' from now on) simultaneously.
+Modal 002 features full multi-timbrality: in 'Patch Mode', (i.e. the mode we have discussed so far) you can load 1 single sound preset and use all the 12 voices available for it; in 'Performance Mode' you can load up to 12 sound presets (called 'parts' from now on) simultaneously.